-In Palazzo Vecchio in Florence lies a more modern contribution to Italian art.
+In Piazza della Signoria in Florence lies a more modern contribution to Italian art.
 This is the Gucci Garden, created in 2011 by Alessandro Michele, Gucci’s current creative director.

 The exterior of the structure at first glance looks like many of the other ancient buildings in Florence, but with a baby pink banner hanging from some stones.
 However, the inside holds a fascinating glimpse at the vibrant world of Gucci.